AtomInnovationTH/GMX/README.md

 Design Goals

 100 GPa polycrystalline strength.

-100 layers, with cross‑linking to reinforce van der Waals forces and avoid graphite.
+100 layers, with cross‑linking between layers to reinforce van der Waals forces and avoid graphite.

-100 mm wide, up to 10,000 mm wide for folding lengthwise.
+100 mm wide, up to 10,000 mm wide for multiple folds lengthwise.

 1 km per day, up to 10,000 km per day with parallel industrial production.

 Robust plug‑and‑play; just add electricity and Bacardi 151 (or less hepatoxic carbon precursor).

+.

-1000 thanks to Peter Swan and ISEC and JSEA
+1000 thanks to Peter Swan and ISEC and JSEA And Obayashi